-PG&E shares up again amid report it may avoid bankruptcy
+PG&E shares up amid report it may avoid bankruptcy

 MORE FROM FOX BUSINESS

-A spokesperson for PG&E did not immediately respond to FOX Business’ request for a comment on the report.
+A spokesperson for PG&E would not comment to FOX Business on the rumors.

 Advertisement